-Nestled in the heart of Kentucky’s Outer Bluegrass region, Cedarmore rests on 600 acres of rolling hills and beautiful woodlands that showcase the glory of God’s creation to all who visit.
-Cedarmore exudes real Kentucky beauty that can be seen as guests enjoy the surrounding cedar-filled forests, experience wildlife such as foxes and deer, be serenaded by the sounds of a crackling campfire under glorious starry night skies.
+Nestled in the heart of Kentucky’s Outer Bluegrass region, Cedarmore rests on 600 acres of rolling hills and beautiful woodlands that showcase the glory of God’s creation.
+Guests will enjoy the surrounding cedar-filled forests, experience wildlife such as foxes and deer, be serenaded by the sounds of crackling campfires, and be mesmerized by the star-filled skies.

-Conveniently located in proximity to Louisville, Lexington, and Cincinnati, Cedarmore can accommodate a group of any size, Cedarmore’s amenities and natural beauty stand ready to serve the needs of your group.
-Our wide range of activities and varied choices in accommodations are sure to fit the needs of any group’s size and budget, whether your group is booking just for the day or for multiple days and nights.
+Conveniently located in proximity to Louisville, Lexington, and Cincinnati, Cedarmore can accommodate a group of any size up to 700 people.
+Our wide range of activities and varied choices in accommodations are sure to fit the needs of any group’s size and budget, whether your group is booking for the day or for multiple days and nights.

 Conference & Meeting Spaces